 Where Are the Most Expensive Chateaux in France?

-Originally posted on & updated on 11th April, 2025
+Originally posted on & updated on 11th October, 2025

 By comparing the luxury real estate listings on its website, the SeLoger Group has calculated the average selling price of a castle in France.
 As usual, location remains the main valuation factor for this type of real estate.

-Unsurprisingly, the Provence-Alpes-Côte d’Azur region has the highest score with an average price of almost €3,9M euros, followed by Île-de-France (€3,4M euros).
-Conversely, Auvergne is at the bottom of the pack (€1M) followed by Midi-Pyrénées in the Occitanie region (€1,1M).
+Unsurprisingly, the Provence-Alpes-Côte d’Azur region has the highest score with an average price of almost €3.9M, followed by Île-de-France (€3.4M).
+Conversely, Auvergne is at the bottom of the pack (€1M), followed by Midi-Pyrénées in the Occitanie region (€1.1M).

 Loire Valley Forever

-However, there are disparities within these regions; the Haute-Savoie beats all records with an average price of over 5,5M euros, while here at MFH, the most popular area is the Loire Valley where the average budget is €1.5M euros.
+However, there are disparities within these regions; the Haute-Savoie beats all records with an average price of over 5,5M euros, while here at MFH, the most popular area is the Loire-Valley, where the average budget is €1.5M.

-In real life, the investment is more substantial since most (if not all) chateaux require some degree of upgrading or modernising (if not a project), and need to add between 20,000 to 150,000 euros per annum in maintenance and gardening costs, depending on the size of the property, the land and your personal taste.
+In real life, the investment is more substantial since most (if not all) châteaux require some degree of upgrading or modernising (if not a project), and need to add between 20,000 to 150,000 euros per annum in maintenance and gardening costs, depending on the size of the property, the land and your personal taste.

-Fewer Chateaux on the Market
+Fewer Châteaux on the Market

-There’s been fewer chateaux/historic properties coming to the market recently; many have been sold and there’s not been the usual influx in spring with the pandemic starting.
-While interest, enquiries and sales for these historic properties and estates keeps increasing, year after year after year.
+There have been fewer châteaux/historic properties coming to the market recently; many have been sold, and there has not been the usual influx in spring.
+While interest, enquiries, and sales for these historic properties and estates keep increasing, year after year after year, the demand for them continues to grow.

-“Off-Market” Properties
+“Off-Market” Châteaux

-Discover our collection of French chateaux, estates and domaines, and contact us to tell us about your search criteria.
+Discover our collection of châteaux, estates and domaines, and contact us to tell us about your search criteria.
 We may have an “off-market” opportunity or a secret property that we cannot publish on the website, and may be just the perfect castle for you.